Every investor would love to stumble upon the perfect stock. But will you ever really find a stock that provides everything you could possibly want?

 For Brookfield to improve, it needs to work to turn more of its revenue into profits.
 Although the company's unusual structure makes P/E multiples somewhat misleading, Brookfield nevertheless has to find a way to get earnings to catch up with its stock price if it wants to get closer to perfection.

 No stock is a sure thing, but some stocks are a lot closer to perfect than others.
 By looking for the perfect stock, you'll go a long way toward improving your investing prowess and learning how to separate out the best investments from the rest.

-At the time thisarticle was published Fool contributor Dan Caplinger doesn't own shares of the companies mentioned.
-The Motley Fool owns shares of Brookfield Infrastructure Partners.
-Motley Fool newsletter services have recommended buying shares of Brookfield Asset Management, Southern, and Brookfield Infrastructure Partners.
+Fool contributor Dan Caplinger has no position in any stocks mentioned.
+The Motley Fool recommends Brookfield Infrastructure Partners and Kinder Morgan.
+The Motley Fool owns shares of Brookfield Infrastructure Partners and Kinder Morgan.
+Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
-The Fool has a disclosure policy.
+The Motley Fool has a disclosure policy.

 Copyright © 1995 - 2013 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.